hivdb/chiro-cms/resources/updates.md

 ## Talk on remdesivir and other polymerase inhibitors
 SARS-CoV-2 Antivirals: Remdesivir and other Polymerase Inhibitors.
 August 10, 2020.
 Robert Shafer, MD, Professor of Medicine, Division of Infectious Diseases, Stanford University. ([video](https://stanford.cloud-cme.com/default.aspx?P=0&EID=38044))

-## New clinical trials (Sep 28)

-14 clinical trials were added since September 24: [list of new clinical trials](/clinical-trials/?fromDate=2020-09-24).

 ## New Spike structure (Sep 24)
 We added a figure [Naturally occurring spike RBD variants and mAb escape mutations](/page/spike-structures/#fig10).